-My interest in Blossom blossomed relatively late, since I discovered the television show well after it stopped airing on NBC.
-When Blossom premiered in 1991, its title character was fourteen.
-I was seven—and more interested in Garfield and Friends than Blossom and Co.
-Instead, ...
+My interest in Blossom blossomed relatively late, since I discovered the television series well after it stopped airing on NBC.
+When Blossom premiered in 1990, its title character was thirteen and I was six—more interested in Garfield and Friends than Blossom and Co.
+Instead,...

 Tag: Growing Up